Department of History

 This EU-funded project examines US and British foreign policy during the late Cold War era.
 In particular, it analyses the role of Congress and Parliament in shaping external decisions, and investigates how domestic variables such as interest groups, party politics, and electoral strategising helped determine policy outcomes.

-Carter and Reagan shake hands
+Carter and Reagan shake hands, black and white image

 The ‘transnational turn’ in history over the past quarter-century has spawned some excellent international studies, expanding our knowledge of how actors, state and non-state, influenced the Cold War.
 Lost in the discourse, amid the global tide, has been the role of domestic politics.
 All too often, politics and policy are treated as separate entities, with little apparent interaction.
 The result is a distorted portrayal of the context in which decisions were reached.
 Studies which privilege the foreign over the domestic run the risk of becoming ahistorical – by granting greater importance to various overseas actors than they in fact warrant.
 Too much agency becomes assigned to international circumstances, without a corresponding examination of domestic forces, and the parameters they set for foreign policy.
 What is lost, as Fredrik Logevall (Harvard University) argues, is the ‘intermestic’ dimension of policy, where the international and domestic agendas become entwined.
 The project explores this international-domestic nexus, demonstrating the ways in which it shaped external policy and bilateral relations.